 Java Licensing Shift: From Free to Fee

-Oracle Java was historically free under the Binary Code License (BCL).
-This changed in 2019 when Oracle ended free public updates for Java 8 and later versions in commercial settings, replacing the BCL with the Oracle Technology Network (OTN) license — making Java free only for personal use or development/testing.
+Oracle Java was historically free under the Binary Code Licence (BCL).
+This changed in 2019 when Oracle ended free public updates for Java 8 and later versions in commercial settings.
+The BCL was replaced with the Oracle Technology Network (OTN) licence.
+Java became free only for personal use or development and testing.

 Java SE 8